 What Is Turmeric?

 For centuries, turmeric has been widely used as a spice, medicine, food, and coloring agent across large parts of Asia.
 In India, it has been considered holy and auspicious for hundreds of thousands of years, not only due to its eye-catching colour and unique flavor but also because of the extensive range of health benefits that are associated with it.
 In fact, it is often referred to as the ‘Queen of Spices’!

 Recent research has seen it promoted in the eyes of western science and it has been deemed as highly effective for treating osteoarthritis and various other health issues such as Crohn’s disease, stomach ulcers, skin wounds, kidney inflammation, and many, many more.
 It is also full of plenty of healthy nutrients such as protein, dietary fibre, niacin, Vitamin C, Vitamin E, Vitamin K, potassium, calcium, copper, iron, magnesium, and zinc.

 A member of the ginger family, turmeric is a root that usually comes in a powdered form, although it is also available in capsules, tincture, fluid extracts, and tea.

 Turmeric contains curcumin, which is a potent antioxidant with many health benefits, most notably its anti-inflammatory properties.
-Turmeric and tea made from turmeric are renowned for the multiple health benefits it offers, particularly when it comes to inflammation and many people use turmeric for pain relief – helping to treat health issues such as osteoarthritis, rheumatoid arthritis, and ulcerative colitis.
+Turmeric and tea made from turmeric are renowned for the multiple health benefits it offers, particularly when it comes to inflammation and many people use turmeric for inflammation related pain relief – helping to treat health issues such as osteoarthritis, rheumatoid arthritis, and ulcerative colitis.
 It can also help patients with cancer, multiple sclerosis, Alzheimer’s, and high cholesterol, to name but a few.

 Turmeric can also help to prevent the blood from clotting and reduces the often painful inflammation caused by wounds, acne, and various other skin conditions.
 In fact, as research progresses, more and more turmeric health benefits are being discovered.